-Unit name: G74_Cir_Mant_C / Cycle: G74 (see page 321)
+Unit name: G74_Cir_Mant_C / Cycle: G74 (see page 319)

-Q Number of holes ZM, CM Center point of pattern
+- Q Number of holes

+- ZM, CM Center point of pattern

+- A Starting angle

+- Wi Angle increment

+- K Pattern diameter

+- W End angle

+- VD Rotation direction (default: 0)

+- VD=0, without W: Figures are arranged on a full circle

-VD=0, with W: Figures are arranged on the longer circular arc
+- VD=0, with W: Figures are arranged on the longer circular arc

-■ VD=0, with Wi: The algebraic sign of Wi defines the direction (Wi<0: clockwise)
+- VD=0, with Wi: The algebraic sign of Wi defines the direction (Wi<0: clockwise)

+- VD=1, with W: Clockwise

-■ VD=1, with Wi: Clockwise (algebraic sign of Wi has no effect)
+- VD=1, with Wi: Clockwise (algebraic sign of Wi has no effect)

+- VD=2, with W: Counterclockwise

-■ VD=2, with Wi: Counterclockwise (algebraic sign of Wi has no effect)
+- VD=2, with Wi: Counterclockwise (algebraic sign of Wi has no effect)

-X1 Start point drill (starting point of hole; diameter value) X2 End point drill (end point of hole; diameter value) E Delay (dwell time at end of hole) (default: 0)
+- X1 Start point drill (starting point of hole; diameter value)

+- X2 End point drill (end point of hole; diameter value)

+- E Delay (dwell time at end of hole) (default: 0)

-D Retraction at:
+- D Retraction at:

+- 0: Rapid traverse

+- 1: Feed rate

-V Feed rate reduction:
+- Feed rate reduction:

+- 0: Without reduction

-1: At end of the hole2: At start of the hole
+- 1: At end of the hole

+- 2: At start of the hole

+- 3: At start and end of the hole

+- AB Spot drilling / through drilling length (distance for feed rate reduction)

-reduction) P Hole depth
+- P Hole depth

-IB Hole depth reduction value: Value by which the feed depth
+- IB Hole depth reduction value: Value by which the feed depth decreases after every advance.

-JB Minimum hole depth: If you have entered a hole depth reduction value, the hole depth is reduced only to the value entered in 18 value entered in JB.
+- JB Minimum hole depth: If you have entered a hole depth reduction value, the hole depth is reduced only to the value entered in JB.

-B Retraction distance: Value by which the tool is retracted
+- B Retraction distance: Value by which the tool is retracted after reaching the respective hole depth.

-RB Return plane (default: return to the starting position or to the safety clearance)
+- RI Internal safety clearance: Distance for reapproach inside the hole (default: safety clearance SCK). - RB Return plane (default: return to the starting position or to the safety clearance)